deividas-strole/shooting-game/README.md

 Control your ship (or character), dodge enemies, and shoot incoming threats while racking up points.
 Perfect for quick gaming sessions or as a learning example of canvas-based game development.

-This repository, developed by Deividas Strole, is part of his portfolio showcasing interactive JavaScript games and real-time rendering
+This repository, developed by Deividas Strole, is part of his portfolio showcasing interactive JavaScript games and real-time rendering.

 🚀 Overview